MinishLab/model2vec/README.md

 token_embeddings = model.encode_as_sequence(["It's dangerous to go alone!", "It's a secret to everybody."])
 ```

-And that's it.
-You can use the model to classify texts, to cluster, or to build a RAG system.

 Instead of using one of our models, you can also distill your own Model2Vec model from a Sentence Transformer model.
-The following code snippet shows how to distill a model:
+The following code snippet shows how to distill a model in ~30 seconds on a CPU:

 ```python
 from model2vec.distill import distill